John G. Trump: New York years (1907–1931)

 Born in the Bronx, New York City, on August 21, 1907, John Trump was the youngest of three children born to German immigrants Frederick and Elizabeth Christ Trump.
-When the Queensboro Bridge was finished in 1910, the family moved to Queens, eventually settling in the Woodhaven neighborhood.
+After the Queensboro Bridge opened in 1909, the family moved to Queens, eventually settling in the Woodhaven neighborhood.
 When Trump was 11, his father died in the 1918 influenza pandemic, leaving his mother to support the family.

 Like his siblings, Trump attended Richmond Hill High School, where he was a gifted student.
 He joined Western Electric's Manhattan engineering office in 1923, two years before it became known as Bell Labs.